 - Each machine (servers and workstations) mounts the NAS-exported NFS volumes

 - Workstations rendering high-end graphics and the server access large data stored on the NFS volumes for typical activities

 Design tools, such as layout editors, require rendering complex graphics displaying millions of polygons.
-The responsiveness of the toolset directly affects user experience.
+The responsiveness of the toolset directly affects the user experience.
 Another challenge of this on-premises setup is that shared NFS/NAS drives can easily be a bottleneck.
 Local drives offer strong performance, but the complex logistics involved in replicating a large amount of ever-changing data on several local drives means it’s not a practical solution for most customers.

 Setting this design environment up in the cloud brings the promise of high scalability, high availability, and reliability that is difficult (if not impossible) to achieve with an in-house design environment.
-The challenge, however, is how this complex design environment can be replicated and perform in the cloud.
+The challenge, however, is how this complex design environment can be replicated and performed in the cloud.